This text is translated into Russian by google automatic human level neural machine.

 VIRUS WILL ALL RECORD

-It is clear that the shortage of personnel is imposed on the whole on an unfavorable world economic background.
-The economic consequences of the developing situation as a whole are difficult to predict, they may be the most unexpected and unpredictable, said Alexander Efremov, president of the Dobroflot Group of Companies.
+It is clear that the shortage of personnel is superimposed on the whole on the unfavorable world economic background.
+The economic consequences of the developing situation as a whole are difficult to predict, they can be the most unexpected and unpredictable, says President of the Dobroflot Group of Companies Alexander Efremov.

-“Restrictions on the movement of foreign labor in the country are not the most significant negative impact on enterprises, after the ban two years ago on attracting North Koreans.
-For our company, foreign labor is not a significant factor in labor productivity; quarantine restrictions imposed on the movement of people across borders affect the business much more seriously.
-The Far East is very dependent on China for all types of collateral, and any restrictions on its movement greatly impede the development of local enterprises.
-We cannot invite specialists to set up sophisticated equipment, for repairs.
-Dobroflot specialists and crew members do not have the right to travel to Asian countries to ensure ship repair, product inspections, or other business contacts.
-This is the real problem, which inevitably leads to the loss of already low productivity and organization of labor in the Far East, ”the head of the Far Eastern fish processing holding points out,
+“Restrictions on the movement of foreign workers in the country are not yet the most significant negative impact on enterprises, after the ban two years ago on the attraction of North Koreans.
+For our company, foreign labor is not a significant factor in labor productivity; quarantine restrictions imposed on the movement of people across borders affect business much more seriously.
+The Far East is very dependent on China for all types of support, and any restrictions on movement greatly delay the development of local businesses.
+We cannot invite specialists to set up complex equipment or repairs.
+Dobroflot's specialists and crew members are not allowed to travel to Asian countries to provide ship repairs, product inspections, and other business contacts.
+This is a real problem that inevitably leads to the loss of the already low productivity and organization of labor in the Far East, "the head of the Far Eastern fish processing holding points out.

-In his opinion, an increase in costs and prices, a loss of competitiveness of goods and services will inevitably occur.
-Both within the company and at the level of market interaction, the obligatoriness of counterparties sharply decreases, performance discipline is everything that has been developed and called the business environment for so long.
-Now everything is written off to the crisis because of the coronavirus.
+In his opinion, there will inevitably be an increase in prime cost and prices, loss of competitiveness of goods and services.
+Both within the company and at the level of market interaction, the obligation of counterparties and the performance discipline are sharply reduced - everything that has been developed for so long and was called the business environment.
+Now everything is written off to the crisis due to the coronavirus.